drupal-tome/tome-project/README.md

 ## Docker

 A Docker image for Tome is available on Docker Hub as `mortenson/tome`.

+You can use the image instead of local versions of Drush and Composer by using these included scripts:

+- `./scripts/ddrush.sh` - Runs Drush in the current directory.
+- `./scripts/drunserver.sh` - Runs `drush runserver` and maps port 8888.
+- `./scripts/dexec.sh` - Runs a shell command, use `./scripts/dexec.sh bash` to
+open an interactive session.

-Instructions on how to use the image can be found at [drupal-tome/tome-docker].
+More instructions on how to use the image can be found at [drupal-tome/tome-docker].

 ## Included Netlify, GitPod, and GitHub Pages configuration